tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ![](Images/330.png)

 Everything substantial in Hoon is a core.
-If you can understand cores nested within cores, you can understand the structure of any Hoon program.
+If you can understand cores nested within cores, you're on your way to understanding the structure of any Hoon program.

 ##  Modifying Parts of Cores